Neurotech-HQ/pypesa/index.md

 Bussiness to Bussiness in PyPesa
 --------------------------------------

+The B2B API Call is used for business-to-business transactions.
+Funds from the business’ mobile money wallet will be deducted and transferred to the mobile money wallet of the other business.

+ Use cases for the B2C includes:
+    • Stock purchases
+    • Bill payment
+    • Ad-hoc payment

-Use *bussiness_to_bussiness()* while doing transaction from one bussiness account to another bussiness account;
+Use *bussiness_to_bussiness()* method while doing b2b transaction in Pypesa,

-Here is an example on how you would do that in pypesa;
+Here is an example on how you would do that;

 ```python
 >> import pypesa